Timeline - Takata air bag recalls

 April 27 - Honda recalls 896,000 Honda and Acura 2001-03 cars in order to find defective Takata air bag inflators installed as replacement parts.

-Dec 1 - Honda again expands recalls.
-Globally, it says 304,000 are recalled as a bad inflator may have been installed at the factory, and 613,000 are recalled to find defective inflators installed as replacement parts.
+Dec 1 - Honda recalls another 304,000 cars globally as a bad inflator may have been installed at the factory, and a further 613,000 to find defective replacement inflators.

 2013: